MillerRen/juggler/README.md

 juggler
 =======

-An UI lib for Backbone.Marionette based on Bootstrap.
+Juggler is an UI lib for Backbone.Marionette based on Bootstrap.
+This project entirely is a front end scaffold based on nodejs and with yeoman.

 ##Initialize
 This project need `nodejs` and `npm` and `bower`.